-If you’re still using a tank storage water heater, upgrading to a tankless system is probably the best investment you can make for your home.
-You’ll finally be able to enjoy instantly hot water instead of having to wait 20-30 seconds after turning on the faucet.
+If you’re still using a tank storage for heated water, upgrading to a tankless system is probably the best investment you can make for your home.
+You’ll finally be able to enjoy instant hot water instead of having to wait 20-30 seconds after turning on the faucet.
 Tankless heaters also take up less space, require less maintenance and last twice as long as tank storage units.

 According to the U.S. Department of Energy, on-demand (tankless) water heating can save $100 per year for an average family of four.
 Considering that natural gas heaters have a life expectancy of 25-35 years, the savings are even greater in the long run.

 Of course, not all on-demand heating systems are created equal.
 And with hundreds of models and modifications to choose from, shopping for one can be totally overwhelming.

 If you’re in the market for a gas, you probably have a lot of questions.
 Why are some units so much more expensive than others?
 How do you install and maintain a gas system?
 What’s the best model for your home?

 Well, fortunately for you, this guide has all the answers and more.

 First and foremost, you should only consider heaters made by reputable and dependable brands.
 After all, it’s a product you will use every day for the next 30 years.

 There are many other factors you should take into account before you buy.
 The most important must-know modifications are outlined below.